 I’ve combed through the True Stories archives and found four that fit.
 Is that it?
 Is that all ya got, big old Internet?

 If The water fails to yield, next is the stomping grounds in the far cold north

-The post "Taking the Hunt for OER Reuse to the Waters" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2014/07/nessie-oers/) on July 22, 2014.
+The post "Taking the Hunt for OER Reuse to the Waters" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2014/07/nessie-oers/) on July 22, 2014.